Put Option Definition & Examples

 - Lot Size: 250

-The above numbers signify that Ryan will be in profit if S&P 500 index closes below 2680 on the expiry day (after adjusting for the premium cost, for simplification, we are assuming it a European option which can be exercised only on expiry)
+The above numbers signify that Ryan will be in profit if S&P 500 index closes below 2680 on the expiry day (after adjusting for the premium cost, for simplification, we are assuming it is a European option that can be exercised only on expiry)

 S&P 500 index closed at 2600 levels on the date of expiry.
 And Ryan made a jackpot return on the expiry date equivalent to $80 (after adjusting for the $20 paid by him)